lkhaim/sh_sec/README.md

   Assert that the dynamic text (the lorem ipsum text block) on the page contains a word at least 10 characters in length.<br>
   Stretch goal:<br>
     Print the longest word on the page.

+  To turn the printing of the longest word on the page on and off, edit the find_longest variable, which is currntly set to 'True'

 test2_assert_if_image_in_the_list.py contains a solution to Test 2:<br>
     Assert that the "Punisher" image (silhouette with a skull on his chest) does not appear on the page.<br>
     Stretch goal:<br>
         Give names to each avatar that can appear on the page and print out each avatars name.<br>

-    Images of avatars (often called 'avatars' for brevity sake in the comments) are identified using their URL and size.
+    Images of avatars (often called 'avatars' for brevity sake in the comments) are identified using their URL and size.<br>
+    To turn the giving of names on and off, edit the assign_names variable, which is currntly set to 'True'

 Page under test: https://the-internet.herokuapp.com/dynamic_content<br>
 Used Selenium driver: chromedriver

 IMPORTANT: Before running the scripts, the variable path_to_chromedriver has to be changed to point to your location of chromedriver.exe

-To turn the printing of the longest word on the page on and off, edit the find_longest variable, which is currntly set to 'True'

 DISCLAIMER: The answer to the test is presented as a script.
 For it to be useful in production test environment, it would be inherited from a general test case class and would be used with a test harness, which reads data from YAML or JSON file, and writes the log and results to another file.
 The assertions, if used at all, would be handled by the harness, but now it’s done in the script.